Stochastic gravitational wave background anisotropies in the mHz band: astrophysical dependencies: Astrophysical models

-Our reference model uses the description of Ref.~\cite{2012ApJ...749...91F} which provides an analytic model for a neutrino-driven explosion and calculate the explosion energy, as well as the remnant mass, using numerical pre-collapse stellar models from \cite{2002RvMP...74.1015W}.
-Another set of stellar evolution models is provided in Ref.~\cite{2017hsn..book..513L}.
-These models differ from those in Ref.~\cite{2012ApJ...749...91F} in two aspects.
-First, Ref.~\cite{2017hsn..book..513L} uses a different set of pre-collapse stellar models which vary from Ref.~\cite{2002RvMP...74.1015W} in their treatment of convection, mass-loss rate and angular momentum transport.
-Second, Ref.~\cite{2017hsn..book..513L} assumed a constant explosion energy in the calculation of the remnant mass, contrary to Ref.~\cite{2012ApJ...749...91F}.
-As was shown in Ref.~\cite{2018MNRAS.479..121D}, these models predict different mass distributions of detectable BHs.
-In the following, the model \emph{limongi} uses the model described in Ref.~\cite{2017hsn..book..513L} without stellar rotation.\\
+Our reference model uses the description of \citet{2012ApJ...749...91F} which provides an analytic model for a neutrino-driven explosion and calculate the explosion energy, as well as the remnant mass, using numerical pre-collapse stellar models from \citet{2002RvMP...74.1015W}.
+Another set of stellar evolution models is provided in \citet{2017hsn..book..513L}.
+These models differ from those in \citet{2012ApJ...749...91F} in two aspects.
+First, \citet{2017hsn..book..513L} uses a different set of pre-collapse stellar models which vary from \citet{2002RvMP...74.1015W} in their treatment of convection, mass-loss rate and angular momentum transport.
+Second, \citet{2017hsn..book..513L} assumed a constant explosion energy in the calculation of the remnant mass, contrary to \citet{2012ApJ...749...91F}.
+As shown in \citet{2018MNRAS.479..121D}, these models predict different mass distributions of detectable BHs.
+In the following, the model \emph{limongi} uses the model described in \citet{2017hsn..book..513L} without stellar rotation.